KunalSeh/youtube/README.md

 2. Right-click on the file and select "Open with Live Preview."
 3. This will launch a live preview of the website in your default web browser.

-### Explore and Enjoy

-Open your web browser and visit [http://localhost:3000](http://localhost:3000) to experience the "YouTube Home Page UI".

----

 Explore the "YouTube Home Page UI" and appreciate the artistry of its design, envisioning the possibilities of a fully interactive online grocery shopping experience.